top of page

 Inwood, O. & Zappavigna, M. (2022).
 A Systemic Functional Linguistics Approach to Analysing White Supremacist and Conspiratorial Discourse on YouTube.
 The Communication Review: Special Issue on Mediatizations of Societal Threats in the Information Age. https://doi.org/10.1080/10714421.2022.2129122

 Inwood, O. & Zappavigna, M. (2023).
 Conspiracy Theories and White Supremacy on YouTube: Exploring Affiliation and Legitimation Strategies in YouTube Comments.
-Social Media + Society, MISDOOM Conference Special Issue: Multidisciplinary Approaches to Mis- and Disinformation Studies. https://journals.sagepub.com/doi/10.1177/20563051221150410
+Social Media + Society, MISDOOM Conference hosted by Oxford Internet Institute Special Issue: Multidisciplinary Approaches to Mis- and Disinformation Studies. https://journals.sagepub.com/doi/10.1177/20563051221150410

 BOOK CHAPTERS